GeorgeWang26/cs246/lecture_cc.md

 Vec v = makeAVec();  // what runs? copy ctor? move ctor?
 ```

-Compiling above example in g++, ONLY et the ordinary ctor, no copy ctor, no move ctor.
+Compiling above example in g++, ONLY get the ordinary ctor, no copy ctor, no move ctor.

 In some cases (which you don't need to know) the compiler is allowed to skip calling copy/move ctors (but doesn't have to)